emfcamp/badge-2024-documentation/docs/hexpansions/eeprom.md

     For more information see [Eeprom format](#eeprom-format).

-5. Use [`mpremote`](https://docs.micropython.org/en/latest/reference/mpremote.html) to mount the storage module and run the script to flash a header to the first page of the eeprom:
+5. The following [`mpremote`](https://docs.micropython.org/en/latest/reference/mpremote.html) command mounts the `modules` directory and runs the `prepare_eeprom.py` script from the locally mounted directory.
+The `prepare_eeprom.py` script flashes a header to the first page of the eeprom:

     ```sh
     mpremote mount modules + run modules/scripts/prepare_eeprom.py